-These are ubiquitous, benign, hyperkeratotic skin lesions associated with ageing.
+Seborrhoeic warts (also known as seborrhoeic keratoses) are common benign, hyperkeratotic skin lesions associated with ageing.

 - No sex difference exists.

-- A flat-topped or warty-looking lesion that appears to be 'stuck on' to the skin.
+- Flat-topped or warty-looking lesions that appear to be 'stuck on' to the skin.

-- They are usually pigmented, sometimes deeply and may even be black.
+- Usually pigmented, sometimes deeply and may even be black.
 Others can be paler in colour.